Charged Off Debt: What It Really Means and How Bankruptcy Can Help

 The Consequences of Charged-Off Debt

-The Impact on Your Credit Score
+The Impact of Charge-Offs on Your Credit

-Besides setting you up for a barrage of phone calls and letters from determined debt collectors, unpaid charge-offs will deeply damage your credit score.
-The only thing worse than being late on your debts is not paying them at all, and lenders and prospective landlords and employers who see a charged-off debt won’t give you the time of day.
 Once a debt has been charged off, it will remain on your credit report for seven years.
 That’s a long time to suffer the consequences of delinquent debt.
 Though states have various statutes of limitations for collecting on unpaid accounts, most will allow creditors to sue in court for up to three to six years.

 Why You Shouldn't Ignore Charged-Off Debt

 Having your debt charged off isn’t an excuse to ignore it.
-If anything, it’s a wake-up call that you need to do something about your debt situation.
+If anything, it is a wake-up call that you need to do something about your debt situation.
 Ignoring your debt will only make the problem worse.
 The longer you go without making payments, the more damage it will do to your credit score, and the more aggressive debt collectors will become in their efforts to collect.

 Filing for Bankruptcy and Charged-Off Debt

-Should you decide to file for bankruptcy, it’s important to include any charged-off debts.
+Should you decide to file for bankruptcy, it is important to include any charged-off debts.
 A Chapter 7 bankruptcy plan can eliminate unsecured debts like credit card debt completely.
-Additionally, the automatic stay that goes into effect when you file prevents creditors or debt collectors from contacting you directly.

 Bankruptcy: The Solution for Debt Relief

 When you file for bankruptcy, you no longer owe money after your debts are discharged.
 But when you live with a charge-off, you’re taking a gamble that whoever is currently holding your debt won’t come after you – and the odds aren’t in your favor.
-Bankruptcy is the only solution guaranteed to lower or eliminate debt – and usually the trouble that goes along with it.
-The sooner you face your financial struggles, the sooner you can overcome them.
-Bankruptcy can help.

 Additional Tips for Managing Charged-Off Debt